aafkegros/MicroscopyNodes/docs/tutorials/rendering.md

 The timing of output can be changed.
 The **Frame Rate** for output videos and previews can be changed under `Format > Frame Rate`.

-Also useful is the **Time Stretching** (under `Frame Range`).
-This is the best way to offset Blender-frame rate from your volume's frame rate.
-Stretching time here allows e.g. more frames of
+**Time Stretching**, under `Frame Range`, is the best way to offset Blender-frame rate from your volume's frame rate.
+Stretching time here allows e.g. more frames of camera movement per timeframe of your biological sample.

 {{ youtube("jcERgoBI1b8", 280, 158) }}